-Sophisticated software can sometimes contain errors, defects or other performance problems.
-If errors or defects are discovered in our products, we may need to expend significant financial, technical and management resources, or divert some of our development resources, in order to resolve or work around those defects, and we may not be able to correct them in a timely manner or provide an adequate response to our customers.
+Sophisticated software can sometimes contain errors, defects, security vulnerabilities or other performance problems.
+If such items are discovered in our products, we may need to expend significant financial, technical and management resources, or divert some of our development resources, in order to resolve or work around those items, and we may not be able to correct them in a timely manner or provide an adequate response to our customers.

-Errors, defects or other performance problems in our products could also cause us to lose revenue, lose customers and lose market share, and could subject us to liability.
-Such defects or problems could also damage our business reputation and cause us to lose new business opportunities.
+Errors, defects, security vulnerabilities or other performance problems in our products could also cause us to lose revenue, lose customers and lose market share, and could subject us to liability.
+Such items could also damage our business reputation and cause us to lose new business opportunities.